Backpage Prostitution Stings in Polk County

 A study by the Arizona State University conducted in 2012 found that 80% of listing on Backpage are for prostitution-related activities.
 In 2013, Polk County Sheriff Grady Judd was publically threating to criminally investigate Backpage and its executives for its graphic pictures and thinly veiled pricing - but then Sheriff Judd began using Backpage for his elaborate sting operations.
 It was an easy way to funnel unsuspecting individuals into large sting operations that garnered national media attention.

-Although Backpage closed its adult services sections a year ago, it continues to be a marketing place for the sex trade through its "dating" section.
-Court records show that in California alone, Backpage makes about $2.5 million per month from its ads.
+Although Backpage closed its adult services section a year earlier, it continued to be a marketing place for the sex trade through its “dating” section.
+Court records show that in California alone, Backpage made about $2.5 million per month from its ads.
 Prior to being shut down in April of 2018, Backpage had consistently won battles in court based on protections in the Communications Decency Act.

 Even when the evidence shows the agreement was reached, the entrapment defense can often be asserted in these cases, particularly when the defendant has no prior convictions for prostitution-related crimes.

 The crime of “soliciting a lewd act” comes with a $5,000 fine unless you avoid a conviction – which also explains why the investigations are so aggressive.
 Call us to find out more about how we fight these charges for an outright dismissal when the prosecutor has insufficient evidence, or other problems exist in the case.

 Attorney for Prostitution Crimes in Polk County, FL

 If you were arrested for a crime involving an allegation of soliciting a prostitute or being a sex worker, then contact an experienced criminal defense attorney at the Sammis Law Firm.
 We represent clients charged with prostitution-related crimes throughout all of the Polk County, FL.